zmovane/onescription/README.md

 ![https://npm.im/onescription](https://badgen.net/npm/v/onescription)
 ![https://www.npmjs.com/package/onescription](https://badgen.net/npm/dm/onescription)

-A multi-chain inscription tool that can be used as an inscription bot or integrated into web applications, it provides concurrent strategies, secure wallet generation methods, etc.
+A multi-chain inscription tool that can function as a standalone inscription bot or seamlessly integrate into web applications.
+The tool also boasts concurrent request handling, secure wallet generation, and a range of other valuable features.

 - [Features](#features)
 - [Installation](#installation)